awcode/AwCRM/readme.md

 ### License

-The AwCore is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The AwCore and AwCRM are open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)